Msaleem039/playlive7/DEPLOYMENT.md

    pm2 logs backend | grep DATABASE_URL
    ```

-### Automatic Migration on Startup
+### ⚠️ Important: No Automatic Migrations on Startup

+**The application does NOT run migrations automatically on startup.** This is intentional and follows best practices:

+- ✅ **Production apps should never auto-migrate** - migrations should be run manually as part of deployment
+- ✅ **Supabase Transaction Pooler doesn't support migrations** - requires Session Pooler or SQL Editor
+- ✅ **Better control and safety** - manual migrations allow for review and rollback

-The application will attempt to run migrations automatically on startup in production mode.
-However, it's recommended to run migrations manually before starting the application to avoid any issues.
+**Always run migrations manually before starting the application:**
+- For Supabase: Use SQL Editor (recommended) or DIRECT_URL
+- For other databases: Use `npm run prisma:deploy`

 ## Quick Deployment Checklist